sgutierrez8c54/codeserv/The-FTC-Control-System.md

 <img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/HoustonMatchPlay.jpg" alt="Houston 2017 Match" width="400">

 A _FIRST_ Tech Challenge match has an _autonomous_ phase and a _driver-controlled_ or _"tele-operated"_ phase.
-In the autonomous phase of a match the run operates without any human input or control.
+In the autonomous phase of a match the robot operates without any human input or control.
 In the driver-controlled phase, the robot can receive input from up to two human drivers.

 ### Point-to-Point Control System
 The _FIRST_ Tech Challenge uses Android phones to control its robots.
 During a competition, each team has two Android phones.